 Precaution and PreventionUsing good hygiene practices can further reduce the risk of contracting COVID-19.
 Here are some simple preventative measures you can take:

 - If you are symptomatic (fever, coughing, sneezing, body aches, etc.) do not go out in public where you can infect others.
 The common influenza/flu virus is also very active right now and has killed more people already this year than COVID-19.
-If you’re ill, stay at home!
+If you’re sick, stay home!

 - Frequently wash hands with soap and warm water, scrubbing hands for at least 20 seconds.
 Alcohol-based hand sanitizer may also be effective.